Accounting for Unobserved Confounding in Domain Generalization: A Robust Optimization Perspective

-\textbf{Interpretation.} This bound illustrates the trade-off between the invariance of Proposition 1 (second term of the inequality above) and prediction in-sample (the first term).
-A combination of them upper-bounds a robust optimization problem over affine combinations of training environments, and depending how much we weight each objective (prediction versus invariance) we can expect solutions to be more or less robust.
-Specifically, for $\eta = -1/n$ the objective reduces to ERM, but otherwise the upperbound increasingly weights differences in loss derivatives (violations of the invariances of section \ref{sec_invariances}), and in the limit ($\eta\rightarrow\infty$) can be interpreted to be robust at least to \textit{any} affine combination of training losses.
+This bound suggests a trade-off between prediction in-sample (first term) and invariances in loss derivatives (second term).
+The third term is the largest absolute deviation in the irreducible variance of the outcome with respect to its mean value across environments.
+A combination of them upper-bounds a robust optimization problem over affine combinations of training environments, and depending how much we choose to weight each objective (prediction versus invariance) we can expect solutions minimizing the right hand side of Theorem 1 to be more or less robust.
+Specifically, for $\eta = -1/n$ the $\{\alpha_e\}$ are fixed to $1/n$ and the objective reduces to ERM; for $\eta = 0$ this objective reduces to optimizing for the worst loss in a convex combination environments; $\eta \rightarrow \infty$ the objective forces solutions to have invariant derivatives across environments, it is robust at least to \textit{any} affine combination of environments and under certain conditions on the differences between environments converges to the causal solution.

-\textbf{Remark on assumptions.} Note that the requirement that $\mathbb F$ be fixed or Assumption 2, is not necessary for generalization guarantees.
-As long as new data distributions can be represented as affine combinations of training distributions, we can expected performance to be as least as good as that observed for the robust problem in Theorem 1.
+\textbf{Remark on assumptions.} As long as new data distributions can be represented as affine combinations of training distributions, we can expect performance to be as least as good as that observed for the robust problem in Theorem 1, without necessarily requiring environments and underlying SCMs to be as strictly defined as in Definitions 1 and 2 (even though assuming the existence of a common SCM will allow us to understand the semantics of the expected robustness in terms of interventions in section \ref{sec_rob_inter}).